This is an Active case

 • Loss of quality of life

-A TikTok lawyer can help you if you’re considering filing a mental health lawsuit for yourself or your child.
+A lawyer who litigates against TikTok can help you if you’re considering filing a mental health lawsuit for yourself or your child.
 An attorney with experience handling social media harm claims can listen and help you understand what legal options may be available to you.
 If you’re eligible to file a TikTok lawsuit, they can help represent you in the proceedings.

 Motley Rice is accepting clients who are looking to file TikTok lawsuits.
 Reach out today for a free case evaluation.